ethereum/web3.py/docs/node.rst

 which is disruptive when you want to test out a contract.

 There are some alternative networks that limit the damage of spam attacks, but they are not standardized across node software.
-Geth runs their own (Rinkeby), and Parity runs their own (Kovan).
+Geth runs their own (Rinkeby).
 See a full comparison in this `Stackexchange Q&A
 <https://ethereum.stackexchange.com/a/30072/1461>`_.

 So roughly, choose this way: